-Plunkett Cooney has long been recognized as having one of the premier Insurance Law Practice Groups in the nation.
-This group’s history of insurance consulting and representation of insurance carriers in disputed claims, coverage litigation (both large and small scale), and regulatory proceedings is second to none.
+Plunkett Cooney has long been recognized as having one of the premier Insurance Coverage Practice Groups in the nation.
+This group’s history of insurance consulting and representation of insurance carriers in disputed claims, coverage litigation and regulatory proceedings is second to none.

-Plunkett Cooney’s Insurance Law Practice Group includes attorneys who focus on coverage claims arising from:
+Plunkett Cooney’s Insurance Coverage Practice Group includes attorneys who focus on coverage claims arising from:

-- Large scale, high exposure toxic tort coverage claims, including environmental, breast and knee implant, asbestos, and Chinese Drywall claims; these claims typically involve multi-state claims requiring extensive choice of law and multi-state coverage analysis
+- Large scale, high exposure toxic tort coverage claims, including environmental, breast and knee implant, asbestos, and Chinese Drywall liability.
+These matters typically involve multi-state claims requiring extensive choice of law and complex coverage analysis.

 - Bad faith and “reverse” bad faith actions